 Derrick Z. Jackson is a UCS Fellow in climate and energy and the Center for Science and Democracy.
-In 2021, his commentaries for UCS won first place in the Scripps Howard Awards and in the National Society of Newspaper Columnists contest.
-He is co-author and photographer of “The Puffin Plan,” published by Tumblehome Books (2020) and first prize winner for teen nonfiction from the Independent Book Publishers Association.
+In 2022, his UCS commentaries won first place from the Outdoor Writers Association of America and were a contest finalist for the National Headliners and the National Society of Newspaper Columnists (NSNC).
+In 2021, he was the Scripps Howard opinion winner and social justice commentary winner for NSNC.

-Born in Milwaukee, Wis., Jackson is a graduate of the University of Wisconsin at Milwaukee.
+Born in Milwaukee, Wisconsin, Jackson is a graduate of the University of Wisconsin at Milwaukee.
 He was a Nieman Fellow in Journalism at Harvard University.
 He holds three honorary degrees and the UW-Milwaukee Distinguished Alumni Community Service award.